penn-repl/apply/_pages/plclub+.md

 ## PLClub+
 In addition to their research, REPL students will participate in PLClub+, an undergraduate-level supplement to the usual weekly PLClub seminar.
 PLClub+ consists of 5 activities:
-- **Software Foundations Mini-Course.** One-week bootcamp based on [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), covers the basics of using the Coq proof assistant.
-Taught by a PLClub PhD student every day for the first week of the program.
+- **Software Foundations Bootcamp.** Based on [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), covers the basics of using the Coq proof assistant.
+Taught every day for the first week of the program.
-- **Types and Programming Languages.**
+- **Types and Programming Languages.**  An introduction to type theory and programming languages.
+Taught once a week beginning the second week.
 - **Reading Club.** Covers classic papers in programming languages.
-Led by a PLClub PhD student once a week.
+Discussions moderated by a PLClub PhD student, once a week.
 - **Seminar.** An undergraduate friendly seminar series, covering a variety of research happening in and outside of PLClub.
 Happens once a week.
 - **PhD Application Workshop.** A two-week workshop at the end of REPL.
 Covers the fundamentals of preparing a strong PhD application.